-This monthly series explores the countries you’ll want to visit in 2013.
+This monthly series explores the some of the best backpacking countries.
 I’ll be sharing information that includes a little geography, the culture of the country, some of the wonderful sights to see, and unique things to do.
-It’s impossible for me to list everything you can see, and experience, so I will outline some of the main highlights the country has to offer.
-I will also supply you with safety information, and avoid common mistakes.
+I will supply you with things to do in Morocco, plus safety information, and avoid common mistakes.
 So sit back, relax, and let me help you decided where to take that next European holiday.
 View last month’s featured country Croatia here.

 Morocco lies on the western border of North Africa.
 This small country is where worlds clash, dividing Europe, Africa, and the Middle East.
 From the moment I choose this life of long term travel I knew Morocco would be one of my first stops in 2013.

 Morocco always brings the words mystery and magic to mind.
 A land of desert and Berbers; the imagination runs rampant at the thought of all the adventure that can be had.
 Morocco is home to snake charmers, carpet vendors, and spice markets all begging to be explored.
 Its medieval cities are some of the most well persevered of the Arab world.
 Its landscape, colorful and serene, draws you into the rustic beauty and breathtaking mountains.
 It is almost impossible not to lose yourself in the sights, culture, and history of this place, there is just so many things to do in Morocco.
 Whether you’re camel trekking in the Sharia, having a public bath, or sleeping in a Riad; Morocco is nothing you have ever experienced before.

 Now your asking yourself, what to see in Morocco, and Morocco one of the best backpacking countries?
 Let me tell you.